Now Reading

 When applying for a passport, individuals with a criminal history must disclose their convictions on the application form.
 The application form, known as DS-11, asks for information about any felony convictions, including the type of crime, the date of conviction, and the sentence imposed.

 It is important to be honest and accurate when completing the application form, as providing false information can result in the denial of a passport or even criminal charges.
+You can find all the details required on a criminal records lookup site (like this one).

 Additional Documentation and Proof Required for Felons